rgleason/dashboard_tactics_pi/docs/developers/README.md

 * Development and testing branch for the project owner(s)
 * Staging branch for the solicited and unsolicited pull requests

-> **Pull requests to master branch (trunk) are not accepted until dev200 project reaches an advanced beta stage** Please submit any PR here, instead:
+> **Pull requests to master branch (trunk) are not accepted until dev200 branch reaches an advanced beta stage** Please submit any PR in these branches, instead:

 * `pr151` - Staging branch for pull requests for bug fixes in v1.5.11 - **no new features will be accepted in this branch**